bjornwallner/ML_medbioinfo/README.md

 ----------------------

 ## Project
 The project is the examining part of the course.
 Together with participation at the workshop it is compulsory to gain the course credits.
 The workload is expected to be about a week.
 The project is your chance to learn a bit more about some particular ML methods.
 The project consists of applying some ML metods to a particular dataset or datasets, and the compare the results.
+The results should be compiled in a written report, involving:

-Choose at least two supervised and two undersupervised method.
+* Description of the chosen methods.
+In order to compare performance you need either to chose two different methods or in case of deep learning you could compare different architectures.

-* Describe the chosen methods
+* Description on what parameters are important
-* Describe what parameters are important
+* Description of the data sets you have chosen to work with.
-* Decribe the data sets you have chosen to work with.
+  * How cross-validation was performed to avoid over-fitting.
-  * How do perform cross-validation to avoid over-fitting.
+* Presentation of the results and conclusions.

 If you cannot find a suitable ML project within your particular domain, choose a data set from the [Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets.html) to study.
 Make sure it has a good balance between number of examples (# Instances) and number of features (# Attributes).